fiolj/sparta/doc/web/Section_commands.rst

 The quotes are removed when the single argument is stored internally.

-See the :ref:`dump modify format <command-dump-modify>` or :ref:`command-print`, or :ref:`command-if` for examples.
-A "#" or "$" character that is between quotes will not be treated as a comment indicator in (2) or substituted for as a variable in (3).
+See the :ref:`dump modify format<command-dump-modify>` or
+:ref:`command-print`, or :ref:`command-if` for examples.
+A "#"
+or "$" character that is between quotes will not be treated as a comment indicator in (2) or substituted for as a variable in (3).

-.. important:: If the argument is itself a command that requires a quoted argument (e.g. using a :ref:`command-print` command as part of an :ref:`command-if` or :ref:`run every <command-run>` command), then the double and single quotes can be nested in the usual manner.
+.. important:: If the argument is itself a command that requires a quoted argument (e.g. using a :ref:`command-print` command as part of an :ref:`command-if` or :ref:`run every<command-run>` command), then the double and single quotes can be nested in the usual manner.
 See the doc pages for those commands for examples.
 Only one of level of nesting is allowed, but that should be sufficient for most use cases.

+.. _commands-input-script:

 **********************
 Input script structure
 **********************

 This section describes the structure of a typical SPARTA input script.
-The "examples" directory in the SPARTA distribution contains sample input scripts; the corresponding problems are discussed in Section :ref:`examples`, and animated on the `SPARTA WWW Site <http://sparta.sandia.gov>`__.
+The "examples" directory in the SPARTA distribution contains sample input scripts; the corresponding problems are discussed in Section :ref:`example`, and animated on the `SPARTA WWW Site <http://sparta.sandia.gov>`__.

 A SPARTA input script typically has 4 parts: